-Dermatologists can also commit medical malpractice in a variety of other ways.
-Changes in the skin need to be appropriately and regularly monitored.
-If a lesion is removed, it is imperative that the dermatologist get clear margins to ensure that no cancer or other cells are left behind.
-If medications are prescribed, the medications need to be appropriate for the specific condition that they are treating.
-Sometimes skin and hair treatments are not appropriate for certain patients or the treatment causes serious injury to people.
+Any changes to your skin should be carefully monitored.
+For example, when a mole changes color or size, it may need to biopsied or otherwise examined.
+When a lesion is removed from the skin, the dermatologist should make sure no cancer or other dangerous cells remain.
+If medications are prescribed, the medications need to be appropriate for the specific condition that they are treating, and dermatologists should take into account drug interactions.
+Sometimes particular skin and hair treatments are not appropriate for certain patients who have other medical conditions or who are on other drugs, or the treatment causes serious injury to people.

 If a dermatologist or their support staff don’t abide by accepted medical standards and practices, a patient can face serious consequences such as premature death, disfigurement, or pain and suffering.Proving Medical Malpractice

 In order to prove your dermatology malpractice claim, you will need to show: (1) the dermatologist was obliged to act using a professional standard of care, (2) the dermatologist deviated from the professional standard of care, (3) causation, and (4) damages.
 A dermatologist’s deviation from the professional duty of care could include a failure to timely diagnose skin cancer, failure to monitor a patient’s condition, failure to timely follow up, a failure to appropriately treat skin cancer, or injuring a patient during office procedures.